How to Overcome Your Fears and Start a Business

 When we’re faced with an important decision, we ask ourselves (better yet, our customers) the following question: “Will this help the customer”?
 If it’s a “no” or even a “maybe”, we don’t go through with it.

-Customers are at the center of everything we do, so we avoid adding features that they may not find useful.
+As mentioned before, customer feedback is at the center of everything we do, so we avoid adding features that they may not find useful.
 At the same time, not all customers are created equal and there are times when you need to get rid of them.

 One of Kevin’s famous quotes that I still go by is,When you know it’s just not going to work out, rip the Band-Aid off, fast.